Football (ball): Gaelic football

-The game is played with a round leather football made of 18 stitched leather panels, similar in appearance to a traditional volleyball (but larger), with a circumference of 68–70 cm, weighing between 480–500 g when dry.
+The game is played with a round leather football made of 18 stitched leather panels, similar in appearance and size to a traditional association football, with a circumference of 68–70 cm, weighing between 480–500 g when dry.
 It may be kicked or hand passed.
-A hand pass is not a punch but rather a strike of the ball with the side of the closed fist, using the knuckle of the thumb.
+A hand pass is a strike of the ball with the side of the closed fist, using the knuckle of the thumb.